 For those looking to explore the lake by boat, there is a fleet of 32 motorboats available for hire.
 It is advisable to make advance bookings, particularly on weekends, with reservations accepted on a two-rod basis.
 However, boats that have not been reserved in advance can be booked on the day for afternoon or evening fishing sessions.
 Additionally, there is a specially designed Wheely Boat at Chew, exclusively for anglers in wheelchairs.
 This boat can be booked in advance.

-Lifejackets must be worn by all boat fishermen, and these are available for loan on request.
-Anchoring is not permitted from the Dam to the line of yellow buoys between the North Shore and The Sailing Club.
-No boats are allowed in the area marked off by white buoys in front of the Stratford bird hide.
+In the interest of safety, all boat fishermen are required to wear lifejackets, which can be borrowed upon request.
+It is important to note that anchoring is prohibited from the Dam to the line of yellow buoys between the North Shore and The Sailing Club.
+Furthermore, a restricted area marked by white buoys in front of the Stratford bird hide prohibits boat entry.

-Bank fishing is allowed around much of the lake perimeter.
-Wading is allowed although care must be taken and deep holes and ditches and areas of soft mud occur all around the lake.
-No fishing is allowed in front of the picnic areas, the dam or Herons Green embankment or in front of the Sailing Club
+Bank fishing is permitted along a significant portion of the lake perimeter.
+Wading is also allowed, although anglers must exercise caution as deep holes, ditches, and areas of soft mud can be found throughout the lake.
+It is important to respect the fishing restrictions in place, which include no fishing in front of the picnic areas, the dam, Herons Green embankment, or in front of the Sailing Club.